mjsmith11/CS693-metrics-project/README.md

 | Empty Lines    | On, Off         | Off           | Should lines containing only whitespace be counted? |
 | Import Statements | On, Off      | On            | Should import statements such as `import FOO` or  `from FOO import BAR` be counted? |

+### Lack of Cohesion Metric 4 (LCOM4)
+This is an improved version of the LCOM which is introduced by Chidamber and Kemerer.
+In this metric, methods ‘a’ and ‘b’ are related if they both access the same class-level variable or ‘a’ calls ‘b’ or ‘b’ calls ‘a’.
+After determining the related methods, the number of separate connected groups will give the LCOM4 number of the class.
+The `__init__` method is not considered in calculation of this metric.

+## TODO
+[ ] Better paths in imports

 ##Credits
 * test/files/sample1.py - Adapted from SampleIncludingAll1.py provided by Dr. Huseyin Ergin